kirbydesign/designsystem/.github/CONTRIBUTING.md

     - Update the [cookbook](https://cookbook.kirby.design) with examples and showcases.
 4. **Review:**
     - Do a [self-review](#self-review).
     - Create a pull-request.
-If you created a draft PR in step 3 you can just mark that as "ready for review".
+If you created a draft PR during implementation you can just mark that as "ready for review".
     - Request that the pull-request is code-reviewed.
     - Request that the pull-request is [UX reviewed](#ux-review).
     - When the pull-request has been approved it will be automatically merged to master via [automerge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/automatically-merging-a-pull-request).